That Sinking Feeling: Production

 Forsyth said "I couldn't actually afford real actors, and I certainly hadn't had any experience working with them.
 So I asked the teenagers at a Glasgow community centre if they would appear in my movie at no pay.
 Actually, I promised them points in the film (a percentage of any profits)."

-Locations
+Filming locations

 Filming took place on location around the city of Glasgow; scenes featured locations such as Kelvingrove Park, Dennistoun, Springburn and Bishopbriggs railway stations, Cowcaddens, Sighthill, Whiteinch and Woodside.
+The area surrounding the Forth and Clyde Canal also featured heavily around Pinkston and Port Dundas.
+The tower block featured in the film where the main characters live was 31 Ruby Street, Dalmarnock.

+Allan Court (which was a building site at the time) in Gardenhall, East Kilbride was also used as a location for the night scene.

 Dubbed soundtrack

 The film was released in the United States four years after the United Kingdom, following the success of Gregory's Girl and Local Hero.
 For the American market, (Metro-Goldwyn-Mayer) the soundtrack was re-dubbed using more mainstream accents from Edinburgh.
 The MGM version cost more to re-dub than the entire budget for the film itself.

-Reception
+Release

+Critical reception

 In 1987 Forsyth said the film earned $90,000, "and we still haven't seen any profit from it."

 Philip French, writing in The Guardian, described the premiere of That Sinking Feeling as "Among the happiest surprises of my years as a movie critic", writing that the arrival of the film marked Bill Forsyth as a "major new talent".

 Vincent Canby, in The New York Times wrote that "That Sinking Feeling doesn't have quite the panache of Gregory's Girl and Local Hero" but nonetheless praised it as "amiable", "funny" and "gentle".

 A review in Empire gave That Sinking Feeling four stars out of five, calling it "funnier, meaner and less wistful than [Forsyth's] subsequent successes".